rockNroll87q/cerebrum7t/results.md

 # Results

-In this page, there are results of our method with data from two different sites, both T1w: on Glasgow data and on AHEAD data.
+In this page, there are results of our method with data from two different sites and different settings: training and testing on Glasgow data and a fine tuning experiment on AHEAD data.

 <hr>
 ## Glasgow

 ### Reconstructed meshes

-Below reconstructed meshes of a testing volume using the different labels obtained with CEREBRUM7T.
+Below reconstructed meshes of GM, WM, basal ganglia, ventricles, brain stem, and cerebellum of a testing volume, obtained with `CEREBRUM7T`.
+A light smoothing operation is performed (50 iterations) - _no manual corrections_ (BrainVoyager, Brain Innovation, Maastricht, The Netherlands).

 <table align="center" cellspacing="0" cellpadding="0">
 <!-- <tr>